Safeguarding Policy

 5.5 Local Safeguarding Officers

-These roles take responsibility for safeguarding children, young people under 18 and vulnerable adults in their regions.
+These roles take responsibility for all customers that use the Charity’s services relating to their operation on a local level.
 They provide advice and support to staff, volunteers and self-employed contractors, and are responsible for liaising with statutory children’s services agencies and with the local safeguarding partners.
 Other responsibilities include:

 • Managing safeguarding issues and cases in their region or operation

-• Liaising with and making referrals to appropriate agencies about children, young people under 18 and vulnerable adults where there are safeguarding concerns, including the designated officer (previously LADO)
+• Liaising with and making referrals to appropriate agencies about children, young people under 18 and adults at risk where there are safeguarding concerns, including the Local Authority Designated Officer (LADO)

-• Managing referrals and liaises with other agencies, like the DBS or Police as required
+• Managing referrals and liaises with other agencies, like the DBS, Police, local safeguarding children’s or adults partnerships as required

 • Ensuring that appropriate information is available at the time of a referral and that the referral is confirmed in writing, under confidential cover as quickly as possible (e.g. within a working day)